dataloop/dataloop-support/docs/index.md

 Start with the [Installation](/agent/) pages to get Dataloop.IO agents installed on your servers.

-Head on over to our [Zendesk ticketing system](https://dataloopio.zendesk.com/hc/en-gb/requests/new) to raise a support ticket with the Dataloop Team, or send an support request to <support@dataloop.io>
+Head on over to our [Zendesk ticketing system](https://dataloopio.zendesk.com/hc/en-gb/requests/new) to raise a support ticket with the Dataloop Team.